How to Become a Pharmacy Technician

 How much do pharmacy technician trainees make?

-Trainees in on-the-job programs typically earn minimum wage to $13/hour.
-After certification, starting wages are usually $14-$17/hour depending on location and setting.
+Trainees in on-the-job programs typically earn minimum wage or slightly above.
+After certification, starting wages improve depending on location and setting.
+See the salary data above for current BLS figures.

 What’s the difference between a pharmacy technician and a pharmacist?